-We are one of the very few referral practices in the UK offering a service run by 2 RCVS Recognised Orthopaedic Specialists.
 We provide a comprehensive range of diagnostic approaches and treatment options with 24-hour availability for emergencies.
 We routinely perform surgeries ranging from the frequently seen developmental conditions like patellar luxation through to more challenging cases, including hip and elbow replacement, limb re-alignment and limb salvage for appendicular skeletal tumours.

 Rapid return to function following cranial cruciate ligament insufficiency is achieved most readily following a tibial osteotomy surgery technique.
 We offer tibial plateau levelling and tibial tuberosity advancement for all dogs from small to giant breeds.

 Orthopaedic injuries following trauma present major risks for long-term debilitation but appropriate intervention and post operative physiotherapy can often restore pre-injury levels of function.
 Internal fixation is indicated for articular fractures and for multiple limb injuries.
 Open fractures and fractures in immature patients are often best-treated using external skeletal fixation.

 For many articular problems, arthroscopic investigation and treatment offers improved visualisation of lesions and the opportunity for effective intervention with a rapid recovery time.

 Determining the cause of a lameness in patients is not always straightforward.
 Our on-site MRI, CT, digital radiology, ultrasound facilities and our team of Diagnostic Imaging Specialists help to ensure that we reach an accurate diagnosis as rapidly as possible.
 Occasionally, lameness has a neurological cause and our Specialist colleagues in Neurology assist us with these challenging cases, identifying and treating neurogenic lameness appropriately.